-- Other coaches – ONEC is fortunate to have many certified level 1 and/or learn-to-row coaches.
-These include Richard Vincent, Betty Ward, Karin Germann and Jonathan Morris.
+- Other coaches – ONEC is fortunate to have many other trained learn-to-row coaches.
+These include Richard Vincent, Betty Ward, Susan Smith, and Karin Germann and Jonathan Morris.

 John joined the rowing club at his high school in England at age 14 and got hooked – and still is.
 In 1978 he committed himself to try for the UK Olympic rowing squad, and racing in Europe in the summer of ’78 was the highlight of his rowing career.
 The coaching he received during this period has stuck with him and is the basis of the technical style he uses today.
 John was head coach of Ottawa Rowing Club in the early ’80s, taking a men’s lightweight doubles crew to Europe in 1986.
 John joined ONEC in the summer of 2000 and has never looked back.
-He coaches Learn to Scull sessions on weekend mornings and occasional technical clinics for more advanced scullers.
-He is available for coaching from the bow seat upon request.
+He coaches Learn to Scull sessions on weekend mornings and occasionally gives expert instruction for more advanced scullers.

 Andy has won Canadian Henley gold medals.
 He was a long-standing member of the Ottawa Rowing Club before he moved to ONEC.
 Andy says, ‘I like the section of the River around ONEC, including Kettle Island and the Ducks, better than further upstream.’
 He has run several coaching programs at ONEC including ‘Detect and Correct’ as well as ‘Skills and Drills’.
 He is famous for his acrobatics in a racing single and his ability to get back into a flipped single.